lubosz/litecoin/contrib/README.md

 ### [Qos](/contrib/qos) ###

 A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Elysium network.
-This means one can have an always-on litecoind instance running, and another local litecoind/litecoin-qt instance which connects to this node and receives blocks from it.
+This means one can have an always-on elysiumd instance running, and another local elysiumd/elysium-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.